shopware/shopware/src/Docs/Resources/current/50-how-to/010-indepth-guide-bundle/040-entity.md

 But what is a flag in the first place?
 One could describe them as 'additional information' of a field, such as defining a field as required or setting it as a primary key.
-And that's also the two flags, that were used on this field: `Required` and `PrimaryKey` The `Required` flag let's the data abstraction layer know, that this field is not optional and must always be set.
+And that's also the two flags, that were used on this field: `Required` and `PrimaryKey` The `Required` flag lets the data abstraction layer know, that this field is not optional and must always be set.
 Using the `PrimaryKey` flag is important, so the data abstraction layer knows which field to use when working with associations and foreign keys.

 The next two items are a `StringField` for the discount type and a `FloatField` for the actual discount, that will be applied to this bundle.